davidmalcolm/gcc-newbies-guide/inside-cc1.rst

 the optimization option you choose - there were 192 in the above example (GCC 10, with :option:`-O2`).

-The dump files show the state of GCC's internal representation of the code at each "optimization pass".
+The dump files show the state of GCC's intermediate representation of the code at each "optimization pass".
 The numbering roughly corresponds to a time-ordering of the states within the compiler, so that e.g.
 :file:`test.c.004t.original` shows the initial state of the IR coming